DevangML/local_rabbit/packages/client/scripts/README.md

 # Type Error Fixer

-This powerful script automatically analyzes and fixes TypeScript errors in the client codebase.
+This powerful script automatically analyzes and fixes errors in the client codebase.
 It goes beyond the capabilities of standard linting tools like `yarn lint --fix` by intelligently resolving complex type issues.

 ## Features